Become a Volunteer

 Can students and children volunteer?

 We have a few different opportunities for children (under the age of 18) to volunteer at Lakeview Pantry.
-They are welcome to participate, with parent or guardian supervision, on Saturday mornings with our Home Delivery program or on Tuesday and Thursday as part of the set-up crew at our 1414 W. Oakdale location.
+Please see specific details for each age group below.
 We do schedule students for community service hours.
 Student groups may be scheduled on a case-by-case basis depending on availability and need.
 Please contact Manager of Volunteers, Drew Moran, to get scheduled.

 What should we wear?